-A malware program generally has four types of raw behaviors, and we determine a cluster to be malicious if it exhibits two or more types of these raw behaviors.
-The four types of behaviors are:: (I) making itself to auto-start after system booting, (II) propagating itself across the system, (III) hiding itself from users and anti-malware tools, and (IV) achieving malicious goals.
-A type of raw behaviors actually generalizes a huge number of forms of raw behaviors that might use a wide range of methods to implement the same functionality.
-Although not every malware program has all the four types of raw behaviors, a malware program does implement at least a part of them.
-This is because, without these types of behaviors, a malware would be vulnerable to fail.
-For example, without a type (I) behavior, it can not survive after rebooting the system.
-Without a type (II) behavior, it might be killed by anti-virus tools.
-Therefore, an RBP can be constructed with any two raw behaviors that belong to different types respectively.
+We determine a cluster as malicious if it exhibits two different types of raw behaviors.
+After breaking into a system, a malware program generally fulfills malicious tasks through four basic steps: (I) making itself to auto-start after system booting, (II) propagating itself across the system, (III) hiding itself from users and anti-malware tools, and (IV) achieving malicious goals.
+Each step can be fulfilled by a type of behaviors.
+Accordingly, malware behaviors can be divided into four types.
+Although not every malware program requires all the four types of behaviors, a malware program does invoke at least a few types of the behaviors.
+Therefore, a RBP can be constructed with any two raw behaviors that belong to different types respectively.
 This way, we do not need to maintain a long RBP list to search, but only make detection based on the types of the behaviors.